 - Once the mixture is smooth, start adding the flour, 3 spoons at a time, and stir.
 Repeat this process until the dough is firm and can be rolled out.

 - Split the dough in 4 parts and roll each into a long flat shape.

 - In the middle of the flat dough, add the filling, a slice of cheese, slice of ham, tomato slices and oregano.

 - Fold the dough in half so that the filling is fully covered and use the yolk of the third egg to baste the top.

 - Bake in the oven for around 15–20 minutes or until it grows and turns a golden color.

 Top tip: you can freeze the dough before it’s baked.
 And once you’re ready to bake it, you can go ahead from frozen.

 #6 | DIY and home decor ideas

 While you’re changing your winter wardrobe and giving your home a deep clean in time for Spring, why not make a list of a few things you’d like to work on around the house?
 Genelle — Global Digital Marketing Manager — has been getting her house ready for the arrival of her baby.
 Here’s what her household has been up to:

-- Wall colour: Whether you’ve got your own place or you’re renting, you can play around with wall colour.
+- Wall color: Whether you’ve got your own place or you’re renting, you can play around with wall color.
 For those who own a home, try one of the many free virtual reality (VR) decorating apps.
-All you need to do is take a photo of the room you want to redecorate and add colours to see which one you’d like most.
+All you need to do is take a photo of the room you want to redecorate and add colors to see which one you’d like most.
 For the renters of the world, a great alternative is to use temporary wallpaper.
 You can also use a VR app to decide the kind of wallpaper that you like and hop on the internet to buy some.